 On July 24, 1994, the church hosted a 27 member youth group led by Pastor Ronny Thellbro from Vilhelmina, Sweden who conducted a special Swedish service with communion.
 The youth group sang two hymns and two fine selections on the flute were played by a member of the group.
 Prior to the service, a presentation was made to Algot Person in observation of his 80th birthday and in appreciation of his dedicated service to the church.
 At the close of the service Pastor Thellbro presented a Swedish Church flag for use of the Wilhelmina Church.
 This was “for us to remember, when we look at it, that Jesus Christ is the King”.

-In 2012, Dale and Deanna Margel traveled to Vilhelmina, Sweden to celebrate the 200th anniversary of the Parish.
+In 2012, council chair Dale Margel and his wife Deanna Margel (church treasurer) traveled to Vilhelmina, Sweden to celebrate the 200th anniversary of the Parish.
 It was a very enlightening experience.
 Vilhelmina Sweden is very far north – just below the arctic circle.
 In mid-June that means it is light almost 24 hours a day.
 The landscape is similar, seeming very familiar, so it’s not hard to understand how our early pioneers would have felt comfortable settling down near Miquelon Lake, Alberta.
 It feels very “north” but also very lush.
 Weeping Birch trees are very common, as are myriads of lakes and rivers.
-Some areas are quite rocky, a bit reminiscant of Yellowknife in the Northwest Territories (except with more trees).
-There are 5 churches in the Vilhelmina Parish.
+Some areas are quite rocky, a bit reminiscent of Yellowknife in the Northwest Territories (except with more trees).
+In 2012, 5 churches were part of the Vilhelmina Parish.
 Ronny Thellbro was still the head pastor, but there were several other ministers also serving the church along with many, many employees.
 It is a very big operation – with churches, church residences, office buildings, dining halls, funeral chapels, cemeteries and all manner of other out-buildings.
 Very different from our one small church building and attached cemetery.
-The people were very friendly and Dale and Deanna recieved more than a warm welcome.
-The Vilhelmina Anniversary was celebrated throughout 2012 with many events – the main celebration taking place June 16-17,2012.
+The people were very friendly and Dale and Deanna received more than a warm welcome.
+The Vilhelmina Anniversary was celebrated throughout 2012 with many events – the main celebration taking place June 16-17, 2012.
 It was an honor and privilege to send delegates to represent us.
 Lillian Nordin made a banner to present as a gift to their congregation.
-Their congregation presented Dale and Deanna with a $1,000 gift to use to improve the sanctuary in our church.
+The Vilhelmina congregation presented Dale and Deanna with a $1,000 gift to use to improve the sanctuary in our church.
 In 2013, memorial contributions from the previous year were added to this gift and 4 stained glass windows were installed in our building.

 Being part of a long-standing and long-lasting connection to our overseas beginnings is an important part of our heritage.
 In 2012, Deanna Margel thanked the Vilhelmina congregation for the important part they have and continue to play in the life of our church.
 The sentiment was returned.